The First Hickok Tube Tester

 The contents of Alex Radio including this original B-47, were purchased by Gary Strelow, a calibration tech and collector of vintage test equipment.

-This B-47, Hickok's original and first tube tester, is now in my possession and care.
+This B-47, Hickok's original tube tester, is now in my possession and care.

 On my bench for cleaning